Muhammad-Sheraz-ds/Movie-Genres-Classifier/README.md

 ## Overview

 Welcome to the Movie Genre Predictor project!
-This project aims to predict movie genres based on various features extracted from movie data obtained from The Movie Database (TMDB).
-The goal is to develop a machine learning model that accurately predicts the genre of a movie given its title, overview, and other relevant information.
+This project aims to predict movie genres based on various features extracted from movie data obtained from The Movie Database (TMDB) API.
+The goal is to develop a machine learning model that accurately predicts the genre of a movie given its title, overview.

 ## Business Problem